EmoJeneration/TwitterTwin/README.md

 ## Acknowledgements

-Thank you to everyone at Data Science UCSB!
+Thank you to everyone at Data Science UCSB, especially Mehir Arora and Mateo Wang!
 Please check out the sentence transformer model we used: https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2